 - an official transcript or grade report from the registrar;

-Completed fellowship applications should be sent to the Pamela Daniels Fellowship Selection Committee, c/o Andrew Shennan, Office of the Provost and Dean of the College, 345 Green Hall, by noon Thursday, September 27.
-Finalists will be interviewed by the Selection Committee on Monday, October 15.
-(N.B.
-A recipient of the Daniels Fellowship is not eligible to also receive a Schiff Fellowship.)
+Completed fellowship applications should be sent to the Pamela Daniels Fellowship Selection Committee, c/o Andrew Shennan, Office of the Provost and Dean of the College, 345 Green Hall, or by email at firstname.lastname@example.org by noon Monday, October 2, 2023.
+Finalists will be interviewed by the Selection Committee on Monday, October 16.

-The Pamela Daniels Fellowship recipient will be expected to give a public presentation of her work to the community at the spring 2013 Ruhlman Conference.
-She will also be expected to submit a short written report on her fellowship experience to the Office of the Provost and Dean of the College before the last day of exams, 2013.
+Each Pamela Daniels Fellowship recipient will be required 1.) to give a public presentation of her work to the community at the spring 2024 Ruhlman Conference, and 2.) to submit a short written report reflecting on their fellowship experience to the Office of the Provost and Dean of the College before the last day of exams, 2024.